 Limit or avoid foods high in saturated and trans fats, such as red meat, high fat dairy products, and bakery items.

 If you consume alcohol, limit to 2 drinks per day for a man or 1 drink per day for a woman.

 Limit your sodium consumption.
-Consume less than 2,300 mg sodium per day, or 1,500 mg per day if you're over 51, have cardiovascular disease, hypertension or chronic kidney disease.
+Consume less than 2,300 mg sodium per day.

 Be physically active by enjoying at least 30 minutes of activity on most (or all) days of the week.